Sketch (drawing): Pencil painting

 When the pencil is handled almost as if it was a brush, resulting a paintlike quality, then the technique is called Pencil Painting.

-Wash and benzene
+Wash and benzine

-Starting with a pencil drawing first, then washing over the pencil areas with a sable haired water color brush dipping it into the benzine is called Wash and Benzene.
+Starting with a pencil drawing first, then washing over the pencil areas with a sable haired water color brush dipping it into the benzine is called wash and benzine.
 Benzene does not itself add color, but merely modifies the shaded pencil areas.

 Uses

 Sketching is generally a prescribed part of the studies of art students.
 This generally includes making sketches (croquis) from a live model whose pose changes every few minutes.
 A "sketch" usually implies a quick and loosely drawn work, while related terms such as study, modello and "preparatory drawing" usually refer to more finished and careful works to be used as a basis for a final work, often in a different medium, but the distinction is imprecise.
 Underdrawing is drawing underneath the final work, which may sometimes still be visible, or can be viewed by modern scientific methods such as X-rays.